cozy/cozy.github.io/src/tutorials/data/advanced.md

 const queryDef = client
   .find("io.cozy.todos")
   .where({
-    "_id": {
+    _id: {
-      "$gt": null
+      $gt: null,
     },
-    "category": {
+    category: {
-      "$exists": false
+      $exists: false,
-    }
+    },
   })
-.indexFields(["_id"])
+  .indexFields(["_id"]);
 ```

 Here, we force an index on the `_id`, which always exists in any CouchDB document, and ask all the documents with `"_id": { "$gt": null }`.
 The `category` is not indexed so the documents without this field will enter the index.
 This is not efficient as it implies that the `"category": { "$exists": false }` condition will be evaluated in memory by CouchDB for all the documents of the database, thus making a full index scan.

 ## Indexes: performances and design